mcsrainbow/mcsrainbow.github.io/en/2021/11/devops-ci/cd-pipeline-in-action/index.md

 ## Background

-At the beginning of the project, the architect asked us to design a DevOps CICD (Continuous Integration, Continuous Deployment/Delivery) solution to improve productivity.
+At the beginning of the project, the architect asked us to design a DevOps CI/CD (Continuous Integration, Continuous Deployment/Delivery) solution to improve productivity.

-By taking some best practices into account and combining them with our own situation, we have designed a DevOps CICD pipeline which is more general and can balance security, audit, and the ability to take over existing on-premises infrastructure and services.
+By taking some best practices into account and combining them with our own situation, we have designed a DevOps CI/CD pipeline which is more general and can balance security, audit, and the ability to take over existing on-premises infrastructure and services.

 This solution has been successfully implemented and rolled out to other projects within the company.